 Maybe I was biased.
 So I asked my son how it compares to the laksa I made in our restaurant.
 He tasted it, thought for a moment, and said, “Yours is better.”

 I hope that years from now, when I’m no longer around, he’ll look back and say, “My dad made the best laksa in the world.
-Better than the original Janggut Katong laksa in Singapore.”
+Better than the original Janggut Katong Laksa in Singapore.
+Or Australia.”